replicante-io/replicante.io/content/conduct/enforcing.md

     parent: 'Code of Conduct'
 ---

-## Django Code of Conduct - Enforcement Manual
+## Replicante Code of Conduct - Enforcement Manual

 This is the enforcement manual followed by the Code of Conduct Committee.
 It's used when we respond to an issue to make sure we're consistent and fair.